Mallik-G/semint/README.md

     - multiquery : for multiquery optimization
     - spark : for spark and its ecosystem
     - systemdesign: documents related to technical details of system design

+Go to www.hxquangnhat.com for more details about this internship.